 Reusable kitchen items (serving spoons, knives, etc.) should be removed/eliminated and replaced with single use items.

 Shared coffee makers or other appliances requiring handling should be removed and replaced, if possible, with no-touch options.
 Water dispensers should be wiped down after each use with sanitizing wipes or alternatives.

 For the foreseeable future, no University-sponsored travel will be permitted.
 Faculty and staff are encouraged to participate in virtual conferences and other online activities for personal and professional development.

 Employees should limit personal travel, including international travel, aligned with federal guidance.
 As travel restrictions are lifted, employees should consider the risks and benefits of travel, including the risk of spreading coronavirus to the USciences campus community.
-Further information on reporting and quarantine requirement will be provided as governmental guidelines are updated.

 In-person Campus Events